Motorcycle Accident Attorney in Fort Wayne

 Steps to Take After a Motorcycle Accident in Fort Wayne

-- Call 911 immediately to report the accident and request emergency medical assistance.
+- Call 911 to report the crash and request medical help.

-- Collect contact and insurance information from all involved drivers and passengers.
+- Exchange contact, vehicle, and insurance information with all involved parties.

-- Take photos or videos of vehicle damage, the crash scene, road conditions, and your injuries before leaving.
+- Take photos or videos of the vehicles, crash scene, road conditions, and visible injuries.

-- Notify your insurance provider about the accident soon after leaving the scene.
+- Notify your insurance company about the accident promptly.

 Understanding Indiana Laws & Local Factors That Affect Motorcycle Accident Claims